mwilensky768/SSINS/README.md

 ## Installation

-Once pyuvdata and all dependencies of that are installed, simply clone this repo and either add it to your python path, or run `python setup.py install`.
+Once pyuvdata and all dependencies of that are installed, simply clone this repo and run `pip install .` from the top level `SSINS` directory.

 ## Documentation